 For this example, we’ve already edited all images to be 150 by 150 pixels in size.
 This will help our image options to look more uniform and professional.

 Note: Images will not be cropped or resized when added to your form.
 For best results, we recommend making all image choices the same size and 250 by 250 pixels or smaller.

 For details on basic image editing options built into the WordPress Media Library, including scaling and cropping, please see WPBeginner’s tutorial.

 Here’s how our image choices will appear to our users:

 WPForms also includes several built-in options for customizing your image choices.
-To view these options, open the Advanced Options section of the Field Options.
+To view these options, open the Advanced tab within the Field Options.

-In addition to any other customization options available for the field you’re using, two options are added when Use image choices box is checked: Image Choice Style and Choice Layout.
+In addition to any other customization options available for the field you’re using, two options are added when the Use image choices option is selected: Image Choice Style and Choice Layout.